strawberryutopia/federate-fronter/README.md

-# Proof of Concept Standalone Fronter Federation
+# System Fronter Federation

+Re-make of the legacy app, which relied on legacy Slack Tokens (which are no longer available)

 See app in Slack App Directory: